norbstar/CMap-Developer-Test/ReadMe.md

 ## Objective 2

-We need you to add functionality to the Timesheets web application so that all timesheets stored in memory can be viewed and sorted by total hours worked.
+We need you to add functionality to the Timesheets web application so that all timesheets stored in memory can be viewed and sorted by hours worked.

 **User Story: As a user I want to view all timesheets on the UI once several have been added so that I can determine who has logged the most hours against a project.**